huggingface/blog/setfit-absa.md

 * **text**: The full sentence or text containing the aspects.
 * **span**: An aspect from the full sentence.
 Can be multiple words.
 For example: "food".
 * **label**: The (polarity) label corresponding to the aspect span.
 For example: "positive".
-The labels names can be chosen arbitrarily when tagging the collected training data.
+The label names can be chosen arbitrarily when tagging the collected training data.
 * **ordinal**: If the aspect span occurs multiple times in the text, then this ordinal represents the index of those occurrences.
-Often this is just 0, as usually aspect appears only once in the input text.
+Often this is just 0, as each aspect usually appears only once in the input text.

 For example, the training text "Restaurant with wonderful food but worst service I ever seen" contains two aspects, so will add two lines to the training set table: